| |

 Authority

 for Expenditures.
-These contain in-depth history about the operations of the
+These contain in-depth history about the operations

 There are also Authority for Retirements.